bloughran618/amplify-react-graphql/README.md

 ### Hosting

 The app is hosted via Amazon Amplify.
 It is configured to recieve webhooks for any update to branch main in [amplify-react-graphql repository](https://github.com/bloughran618/amplify-react-graphql).
-The app can be viewed publicly at https://main.d30bipmy5nkxmk.amplifyapp.com/ (for now)
+The app can be viewed publicly at https://main.d30bipmy5nkxmk.amplifyapp.com/ (for now, this can be updated using Route 53 if I purchase a domain name...)

+### Resources

+Following along with this excellent tutorial: https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/